N0ZA/DAFZA-Hackathon/README.md

 The model is evaluated using the following metrics:

-- **MAE (Mean Absolute Error)**: Measures the average magnitude of the errors in the predictions, without considering their direction.
+- **MAE (Mean Absolute Error)**: Measures the average magnitude of the prediction errors, without considering its direction.
 It’s the sum of the absolute errors divided by the number of predictions.

 - **RMSE (Root Mean Squared Error)**: A widely used metric that penalizes large errors more heavily than smaller ones, calculated by taking the square root of the average of the squared differences between predicted and actual values.